 The ILUDC Chapter 18.62 provides standards for grading, erosion, and sediment control.
 A proposed project that creates ground disturbance would have to be in compliance with any applicable section of this chapter including §18.62.030 Erosion and Sediment Control, §18.62.070 Revegetation and Slope Surface Stabilization, §18.62.090 Setbacks for Cut and Fill Slopes, and any other section that regulates erosion.

-- e) Septic tanks and fields are not permitted within the City of Fort Bragg. - f) Paleontological resources are the fossilized evidence of organisms preserved in the geologic (rocks) record.
+Also of relevance to this section, paleontological resources are the fossilized evidence of organisms preserved in the geologic (rocks) record.
 Fossils are considered nonrenewable resources that are protected by federal, state, and local environmental laws and regulations.
-Protection for these resources would occur through CEQA review for a specific project.